NewberryDIS/ahcb/README.md

 - **Leaflet.js** integration for map display
 - **Leaflet Timeline** for temporal navigation
 - Click counties to view detailed information
-- Responsive design for mobile and desktop

 ### Timeline Controls

 - Previous/Next buttons for stepping through time
 - Play button for animated timeline
 - Scrubber bar for direct date selection
-- Current date display
+- URL query parameter handling: use ?date=YYYY-MM-DD to link directly to a date

 ### County Information Panel

 - Displays county metadata when clicked
 - Shows start/end dates, changes, citations
-- Responsive sidebar layout

-### API Endpoints

-- `/api/feature/{state_code}/{feature_id}` - Get detailed feature data
-- Serves individual county detail files

 ## Customization

-### Styling

-- Modify `static/css/main.css` for visual customization
-- Colors, fonts, and layout can be easily adjusted
-- Responsive breakpoints included

 ### Map Behavior

 - Edit `static/js/map.js` to modify map interactions
-- County coloring algorithm can be customized
-- Timeline behavior is configurable
+- Standard Leaflet and Leaflet.Timeline options are accessible
+- Feature colors are set in JavaScript using CSS variables

 ### Data Processing

 - The app expects GeoJSON format with specific properties
 - Required properties: `START_DATE`, `END_DATE`, `NAME`, `ID`
-- Optional properties: `FIPS`, `AREA_SQMI`, `CHANGE`, `CITATION`

 ## Deployment

 ### Static Site Deployment

-After running the static generator, the `dist/` directory contains a complete static site that can be deployed to:
+After running the static generator, the `dist/` directory contains a complete static site that can be deployed wherever you might normally do so.

-- GitHub Pages
-- Netlify
-- Vercel
-- Any static file hosting service

-### Dynamic Deployment

-The FastHTML app can be deployed to platforms supporting Python/ASGI:

-- Railway
-- Heroku
-- DigitalOcean App Platform
-- AWS/GCP/Azure

 ## Browser Support

-- Modern browsers with ES6+ support
+- All modern browsers with ES6+ are supported
-- Leaflet.js compatibility
+- Requires Leaflet.js compatibility
-- Responsive design for mobile devices

 ## Performance Considerations